Blog

 • Collaboration in shared virtual spaces

-Blockchain in education: For:
+Blockchain in education

 • Portability of academic records

-• Transparency in assessment and grades
+• Transparency in evaluation and qualifications

-Internet of Things (IoT) in the classroom: Connected devices that:
+Internet of Things (IoT) in the classroom

 • Monitor the learning environment

-• Automatically optimize physical conditions
+• Optimize physical conditions automatically

 Conclusion